Alexandria Engineering Journal

-The Alexandria Engineering Journal is a monthly peer-reviewed open-access scientific journal that covers experimental, theoretical, and computational aspects in the field of engineering and applied science.
-It is published by Elsevier on behalf of the Faculty of Engineering, Alexandria University and the editor-in-chief is Ayman Abdel-Khalik (Alexandria University).
+The Alexandria Engineering Journal is a peer-reviewed and open-access scientific journal that covers experimental, theoretical, and computational aspects in the field of engineering and applied science.
+It is published monthly by Elsevier on behalf of the Faculty of Engineering, Alexandria University.
+Its current the editor-in-chief is Nabil Abbasy (Alexandria University).

 Sections

 The journal is organized in five sections: